dlamotta/ansible/openshift/README.md

   - Current and valid Red Hat OpenShift subscription
   - An IPA server - used for DNS.
   - A control_machine - this can very well be an Ansible Tower machine.
-Or, you can also elect to run this from the CLI in which case control_machine can simply be 'localhost'
+Or, you can also elect to run this from the CLI in which case control_machine can simply be 'localhost'.
+See the vars: section in [site.yml](site.yml)
   - OpenStack, or AWS, or Azure, or RHV - basically an environment for your OpenShift machines to reside on

 Role Variables